imoore02/pacman/README.md

 ## Usage

-Clone this git repository and run the executable:
+Clone this git repository, run 'make' and run the executable:
 ```bash
 ./pacwoman
 ```